junxit/us-congress-code/title-42/chapter-6a/sec-263a.md

 ### References in Text

 The Social Security Act, referred to in subsecs. (i)(3) and (n)(6), is act Aug.
 14, 1935, ch.
 531, 49 Stat.
-620, as amended.
-Titles XVIII and XIX of the Social Security Act are classified generally to subchapters XVIII (§ 1395 et seq.) and XIX (§ 1396 et seq.), respectively, of chapter 7 of this title.
+620. Titles XVIII and XIX of the Social Security Act are classified generally to subchapters XVIII (§ 1395 et seq.) and XIX (§ 1396 et seq.), respectively, of chapter 7 of this title.
 For complete classification of this Act to the Code, see section 1305 of this title and Tables.

 ### Codification